 To remove a zipper, local anesthetic is injected into the area.
 Mineral oil is used to lubricate the zipper, and then one attempt is made to unzip the zipper.
 If this attempt is unsuccessful, a sturdy wire cutter (diagonal cutter) is used to cut the median bar on the top of the zipper slider, which connects its front and back plates.
 Then the slider falls off in 2 pieces, and the zipper teeth come apart readily.

-Diagnose external scrotal and penile injuries clinically.
+Diagnose most external scrotal and penile injuries clinically.

-Diagnose most blunt testicular injuries with ultrasonography.
+Evaluate blunt testicular injuries with ultrasonography.

 Do retrograde urethrography to diagnose concomitant urethral injury in patients with either a penile fracture or a penetrating penile injury and hematuria or inability to void.